LikoIlya/WorkflowSimpleService/README.md

 ## API

-Run with `workflowsimpleservice run` and access http://127.0.0.1:8000/docs
+Run with `workflow run` and access http://127.0.0.1:8000/docs

 ![](https://raw.githubusercontent.com/rochacbruno/fastapi-project-template/master/docs/api.png)

-**For some api calls you must authenticate** using the user created with `workflowsimpleservice create-user`.
+**For some api calls you must authenticate** using the user created with `workflow create-user`.

 ## Testing